MyGitUsername/mygitusername.github.io/_posts/2021-11-23-top-4-recent-books.md

 > future, it describes life in what was once the United States and
 > is now called the Republic of Gilead, a monotheocracy that has reacted
 > to social unrest and a sharply declining birthrate by reverting to,
 > and going beyond, the repressive intolerance of the original Puritans.
 > The regime takes the Book of Genesis absolutely at its word, with
 > bizarre consequences for the women and men in its population.

 3. No Longer Human, by Osamu Dazai
 > The poignant and fascinating story of a young man who is caught between
 > the breakup of the traditions of a northern Japanese aristocratic
-> family and the impact of Western ideas.Portraying himself as a failure,
+> family and the impact of Western ideas.
+Portraying himself as a failure,
 > the protagonist of Osamu Dazai's No Longer Human narrates a seemingly
 > normal life even while he feels himself incapable of understanding human
 > beings.
 Oba Yozo's attempts to reconcile himself to the world around